tdauth/wowr/README.md

 *Restriction to classic graphics:* The current version is restricted to SD graphics to avoid desyncs which occur more often with HD graphics and to improve the performance of games.

+## How to Play

+Usually, it is the best to ally one Freelancer with one Warlord from the beginning.
+The Warlord can support the Freelancer with units, resources and XP and the Freelancer can level faster.
+Alliances can be made via Warcraft's menu.
+Build many custom goldmines as Warlords to collect gold much faster.
+Defend your base with towers and close the gates if necessary.
+Strong bases are almost impossible to conquer.
+Find some good creep spots or enemies (maybe Warlord AI) to level your hero constantly.
+A big army helps leveling much faster, so either train and upgrade units or get support from a Warlord.
+Prevent hostile players from leveling and completing quests by hunting them down constantly.
+However, this could lead to making them leave quickly and it's not the best strategy if you want to play a long game.
+You can change alliances and offer others your services to get an alliance in return.
+This strategy works best for new players who need some support in the beginning.
+Killing bosses and completing quests will give you better items and a big advantage during fights.

 ## New Features

 This version provides several new features compared to the original map: